foureyes/csci-ua.0002-fall2019-002-008/_includes/classes/04/materials.markdown

 * multiple string operations in a single expression
     * _len()_ function (not necessary for homework)
+	* demo: state and city (multiple inputs, use input in next input)
 * review formatting again
 	* formatting a %
     * formatting decimal places
     * length of string
 	* aligning everything right
 	* aligning everything left
+	* set padding character
     * the argument given is a string! (try passing in a variable)
-    * interactive program - how do you want me to format this...
+    * demo: how wide do you want this formatted?
+	* demo: combine with multiple inputs (how wide, what char)
     * it returns a string, which leads us to...
 * review print
     * print a formatted string with other strings